Understanding Expert Systems

 Honest answer?
 As often as possible.
 The true answer varies from business to business, but at least once a year is a rule of thumb.
 Analysing and challenging the way processes work always generates value.

-In the insurance industry there are many signs that point to the need of BPR.
+Many signs in the financial services industry point to the need for BPR.
 Among them are low customer engagement, satisfaction or retention with complaints and negative feedback.
-Other signs are high operating costs, clunky processes with slow processing time and low data quality with difficulty to handle them.
+Other signs are high operating costs, clunky processes with slow processing time, and low data quality, making handling difficult.

 Most of the time, the underlying problem that generates all of the above as a waterfall is an IT infrastructure that heavily relies on legacy systems.